-Rathtrevor Park in Parksville one of the best camping picnic areas on Vancouver Island.
+Rathtrevor Park in Parksville is one of the best camping picnic areas on Vancouver Island.
 Giant old-growth firs, an incredible sandy beach with campsites located in the mature Douglas fir forest.
-There are many campsites in this forest along with trails through out the park.
-All campsites are within a 5 min walk of the beach.
-There is plenty of parking and its free.
+There are many campsites in this forest along with trails throughout the park.
+All campsites are within a 5-min walk of the beach.
+There is plenty of parking and it’s free.

 There are plenty of great trails to walk about on, great play parks for the kiddies, and day-use picnic areas for those who wish to spend the day here.

 At low tide, the ocean goes out for almost a kilometer and this gives visitors a chance to walk on endless sandy beaches.
 I walked these beaches many times, and they are almost endless.